Give Your N54 BMW 135i or 335i 500HP For Under $1,500

 Category A: Everything from a stock 135 or 335 to a full bolt on car with stock turbos.

 Category B: Full bolt on car running E85 blend/race fuel all the way to single turbo kits.

-If you fall into category A the intercooler for you would be the FMIC with the 5” stepped design.
+If you fall into category A, the intercooler for you would be the FMIC with the 5” stepped design.
 It provides a significant reduction in IAT's without the pressure loss of a larger intercooler.
-If Category B sounds more like you then check out the 7” FMIC design which is equipped with the cooling efficiency to handle the most demanding setups.
+If Category B sounds more like you, then check out the

 In addition, it uses an upgraded BOV (sold separately).
 This is a critical factor many overlook because spending the extra money to upgrade your BOV doesn’t sound too attractive.
 However, the N54’s OEM diverter valves were never designed to hold the boost levels of stage 2 tuning and will let all the extra power you've worked hard for escape.

 Investing in an N54 charge pipe with an upgraded BOV is not only recommended, it is the only way to ensure you are locking in all of the additional boost you have programmed the turbos to produce.

 Equip your 135 or 335 with these upgrades and you can expect to be clipping the quarter mile in the low 12 to high 11 second range depending on your other upgrades and driving skills.
 Not too shabby for an investment of around $1,500!
 And all in the lap of German luxury.

 For additional information about upgrading your N54 car, email us at firstname.lastname@example.org.